 Editor’s note: This is a guest post from Creek Stewart of Willow Haven Outdoor.

 **Disclaimer: This post contains a graphic step-by-step depiction of the skinning, slicing, and disemboweling of a real squirrel.
 If you’re eating, have always felt a deep affinity for woodland creatures, or faint at the sight of dismembered squirrel gonads, please skip this post.
-Seriously.
-You can watch this video of an adorable water skiing squirrel instead.**
+Seriously. **

 For most reading this article, food is readily available on nearly any street corner.
 Securing our next meal takes very little thought, effort, and time.
 The hunter-gatherer spirit inside each of us is slowly vanishing and so are the important self-reliant skills associated with hunting, gathering, and preparing our own food.
 These skills sustained our ancestors for millennia before us, and now, in our modern society, are almost nonexistent.